psyarov/psyarov/README.md

-- 👋 Hi, I’m Pavel
+- 👋 Hi, I’m Pavel (and that is my actual brain)
-- 🎓 Currently doing a MSc in Medical Neuroscience
-- 🌱 And also studying Software Engineering at SoftUni
+- 🎓 MSc in Medical Neuroscience + Software Engineering at SoftUni
-- 👀 I’m interested in Computational Neuroscience and Machine Learning
+- 🧠 Brain-Computer Interfaces enthusiast
-- 📫 How to reach me: pavel.syarov@charite.de
+- 📩 pavel.syarov@charite.de

 <!---
 psyarov/psyarov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.